How many of these In-N-Out secret menu items do you know?

 Finally, you can ask for your cheese “cold,” which means they don’t melt it on the burger.

 When it comes to fries, you can ask for them well done, which is extra crispy, or even “light,” which is less cooked.
 There are also cheese fries, which is sort of self-explanatory.
-I’ve also heard of Animal Style Fries but haven’t ordered them myself.
+Animal Style Fries have the cheese, plus spread and grilled onions.

 Apparenty, a lot of people order a meat patty by itself with no salt, which is popular for dogs.